-The total pension liability was determined by actuarial valuations performed as of June 30, 2017 and rolled forward to June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement.
+The total pension liability was determined by actuarial valuations performed as of June 30, 2018 and rolled forward to June 30, 2019, using the following actuarial assumptions, applied to all periods included in the measurement.

-Actuarial Cost Method Entry Age Normal - the Individual Entry Age Actuarial Cost methodology used.
-Amortization Method Level Percent of Payroll - Closed Actuarial Assumptions Investment Rate of Return 7.00% Projected Salary Increases General Employees - 3.50% to 7.50%; Police & Fire Employees 4.00% to 14.00% Inflation 2.50% Mortality Mortality - variants of the RP-2014 mortality tables - for the improveme scale, update to the ultimate rates of the MP-2016 projection scale.
+otions Used in the Valuations to determine the Net Pension Liability ment date (June 30, 2018 valuation rolled forward to June 30, 2019) Actuarial Cost Method Entry Age Normal - the Individual Entry Age Actuarial Cost methodology is used.
+Amortization Method Level Percent of Payroll - Closed Actuarial Assumptions Investment Rate of Return 7.00% Projected Salary Increases General Employees - 3.50% to 7.50%; Police & Fire Employees - 4.00% to 14.00% Inflation 2.50% Mortality Mortality - variants of the RP-2014 mortality tables - for the improvement scale, update to the ultimate rates of the MP-2016 projection scale.
 Cost of Living Adjustments A 2% COLA is assumed after January 1, 2014.

-The actuarial assumptions used in the June 30, 2017 valuation rolled forward to June 30, 2018 and the calculation of the total pension liability at June 30, 2018 were consistent with the results of an actuarial experience study performed as of June 30, 2016.
+The actuarial assumptions used in the June 30, 2018 valuation rolled forward to June 30, 2019 and the calculation of the total pension liability at June 30, 2019 were consistent with the results of an actuarial experience study performed as of June 30, 2016.